General Bourgin-Yang theorems: A Bourgin--Yang theorem for

 \textbf{Acknowledgements.} The first and second authors have been supported by the National Science Centre under grants 2014/12/S/ST1/00368 and 2015/19/B/ST1/01458, respectively.
-The third author has been supported by DST INSPIRE Scheme IFA-11MA-01/2011 and INT/RUS/RSF/P-02.
+The third author has been supported by DST INSPIRE Scheme IFA-11MA-01/2011 and MTR/2017/000018.

-We also acknowledge that in his forthcoming PhD thesis N. A. Silva \cite{Nelson} obtained results which partially coincide with ours: he was mainly interested in the case when $X$~is a $\textnormal{mod}\,p$ cohomology sphere.
+We also acknowledge that in his PhD thesis N. A. Silva \cite{Nelson} obtained results which partially coincide with ours: he was mainly interested in the case when~$X$ is a $\textnormal{mod}\,p$ cohomology sphere.